 A new survey with test excavation units are planned for May 28th and 29th.
 To register or for more information, email Madeline at [email protected]

 Today’s picture comes from the Ahai Mneh site on the shores of Lake Wabamun, west of Edmonton, AB.
 This archaeological site has a long history of human occupation, from earliest hints of people in Alberta using Clovis technology, right up to the Late Precontact and Historic Periods.
-Featured here is a Late Precontact side-notched arrowhead, made of a fine-grained siltstone.
+Featured here is a large radial biface, made of a fine-grained siltstone.
 This artifact was found in a field adjacent to the site, having been turned up by a plow.
 While not exclusive, radial bifaces such as this one are commonly associated with the Clovis tool kit, dating back to 13 000 years ago in Alberta.